crypto-org-chain/cronos/x/cronos/spec/07_params.md

   When disabled and there's no external contract mapped for the token, new coming tokens are kept as native tokens, user can transfer them back using cosmos native messages.

-  Can be updated at runtime.
+  Can be updated at runtime, after disabled at runtime, the previous deposited tokens can still be withdrawn.